How to Create a Two Variable Data Table in Excel?

 Two Variable Data Table

-Step 5: Because the values for our Investment are in a column, choose the variable cell specified in your formula by clicking in the “Column Input cell” box in the “Data Table” dialog window.
+Step 5: Because the values for our Investment are in a column, choose the variable value in cell specified in your formula by clicking in the “Column Input cell” box in the “Data Table” dialog window.
 In this case, we choose B2 because it has the initial investment amount in it.

 Two Variable Data Table